New Zealand office market snapshot Q2 2022

 Our real estate market research is based on data from several reputable sources including on-the-ground insights from our own departments.
 Reading our office property insights from the previous quarter will help to guide your property decisions in the quarters ahead.

-Vacancy rates in the Wellington office property market continue to decrease to extremely low levels, with occupation driven my government tenants and lack of office supply coming into the market.
-There are a number of office developments on the horizon though, and while these are predominantly already fully pre-leased, this is expected to create a quantum of backfill space in A-grade buildings.
+Vacancy rates in the Wellington office property market illustrate a unique story with prime increasing minimally to a mere 1.1%, while secondary vacancy decreased to just 4.3%.
+Occupation is being driven by government tenants and lack of office supply, however there are a number of office developments in the pipeline with many offering mixed use.
+While these are predominantly already fully pre-leased, this is expected to create a quantum of backfill space in A-grade buildings.

 - Does the power now sit with occupiers of landlords?